AI-Citizenship/AI-Citizenship/_modules/week-01a.md

 ---
-title: 1.1 Introduction to AI and LLMs
+title: 1.1 Introduction to AI for Medicine
 ---

 1.1